November 23, 2022 February 15, 2023

 A Quick Breakdown

 Let’s take a look at these two new pieces of gear added in Novus.
-The Aeon set (left) is similar to merciless and offers a lot of offensive power.
-In comparison, the Era set (right) offers more utility and defense.
-You’ll notice that the aeon boots offer 2 Sword sockets and 1 Power socket.
-On the contrary, the Era boots offer 1 Sword socket, 1 Power socket, and 1 Shield socket.
+The Aeon set (left) is similar to Merciless and offers a lot of offensive power.
+In comparison, the Eternal set (right) offers more utility and defense.
+You’ll notice that the Aeon boots offer 2 Sword sockets and 1 Power socket.
+On the contrary, the Eternal boots offer 1 Sword socket, 1 Power socket, and 1 Shield socket.
 In total the Aeon set is going to provide 6 Sword sockets, 2 Power sockets, and 1 Shield socket for a total of 9 pin sockets.
-Similarly the Era gear set has 9 sockets dispersed between 4 Sword, 3 Power, and 2 Shield sockets.
+Similarly the Eternal gear set has 9 sockets dispersed between 4 Sword, 3 Power, and 2 Shield sockets.